TungstenTransformation/AutoAdvancedZoneLocator/README.md

 # AutoAdvancedZoneLocator
 This automatically configures zones and OCR profiles in an Advanced Zone Locator
-It can be used to convert Kofax Capture projcets automatically to Kofax Transformation projects
+It can be used to convert *Kofax Capture* projects automatically to Kofax Transformation projects
-It can be used to convert a PDF forms document to a Kofax Transformation Project
+It can be used to convert a *PDF form* to a Kofax Transformation Project

 # Kofax Capture to Kofax Transformation
 -	Export your KC project from Kofax Capture as a cab file